 - The creation of a patchwork of wetland areas.

-The Environment Agency already makes use of the Gorpley reservoir for flood attenuation.
-The reservoir is not used by Yorkshire Water for water supply, which is why it is able to let the Environment Agency use Gorpley.
-In order to maintain the reservoir at 73% capacity or below, the Environment Agency alters the releases of water.
+Generally, the Environment Agency makes use of the Gorpley reservoir for flood attenuation.
+The reservoir is not used for water supply, which is why it is able to let the Environment Agency use Gorpley.
+In order to maintain the reservoir at 73% capacity or below, the Environment Agency usually needs to alter the releases of water.